sider/sider-docs/docs/getting-started/custom-configuration.md

 If the gem is not found in `Gemfile.lock`, the latest version is installed.

-### Install gems from thrid-party RubyGems repository
+### Install gems from third-party RubyGems repository

 You can select an alternate RubyGems repository as a gem source via the source option: